 Year 1 (AS) – you study biological molecules, cells, organisms exchange substances with their environment, genetic information, variation and relationships between organisms.

 Year 2 (A-Level) – you also study energy transfers in and between organisms, how organisms respond to changes in their internal and external environments, genetics, populations, evolution and ecosystems and the control of gene expression.
 There is an emphasis on applying your knowledge to unfamiliar situations as well as application of maths and practical skills.

-Practical skills will be assessed throughout and in the written exams.
+Practical skills will be assessed throughout the course and in the written exams.

 Progress will be monitored through assessments and progress tests.